 - In a similar fashion, we can copy the other Author’s name to the cells below.

 - Afterward, let’s copy In Stock value from Cell D5 up to D17.

 - Further, go to the Home tab and select Fill > Down.

 - Finally, we will see the value of Cell D5 copied up to Cell D17.

-3. Copy Same Value in Different Cells Utilizing Keyboard Shortcut
+3. Copying Same Value in Different Cells Using Keyboard Shortcut

 In this section, we will use some keyboard shortcuts to copy the same value to multiple cells.
 This time, our blank cells are a bit discrete.